How Much Coffee Grounds For 12 Cups? A Simple Trick To Know The Right Amount

 How Much Coffee Grounds for 12 Cups?

 The exact amount of coffee grounds you’ll need for 12 cups depends on the taste preference and strength of your particular roast.
 Generally, a good rule of thumb is to use two tablespoons (10-12 grams) of ground coffee per six ounces of water.
-This means that if you are making twelve 6 ounce cups, you will need 24 tablespoons or 120-144 grams of coffee grounds.
+This means that if you are making twelve 6 ounce cups, you will need 12-24 tablespoons or 120-240 grams of ground coffee.
+Adjust your ratio if you like a stronger or weaker cup of coffee, and remember to use freshly ground beans for best flavor.

 When considering your desired strength level, it is important to keep in mind that a light roast will require more beans than a dark roast.
 This is because light roasts are less dense and contain more caffeine per gram when compared to darker roasts.
 As such, if you prefer a lighter roasted cup of coffee, you may need to use up to 3 tablespoons (15-18 grams) of coffee grounds per 6 ounces of water.